Middlesbrough College

 Middlesbrough College, located on one campus at Middlehaven, Middlesbrough, North Yorkshire, England, is the largest college on Teesside.

 Admissions

 It provides predominantly further education, but also selected higher education provision, and until 2008, existed on four different sites across the town (Marton, Acklam, Kirby and Longlands).
 Relocation to Middlehaven was one of Tees Valley Regeneration's major redevelopment projects.

 It is situated just north of the A66 and Middlesbrough town centre, next to Middlesbrough Dock and the dock tower, and close to the Transporter Bridge and Middlesbrough FC's Riverside Stadium.
 The college is approximately 0.5 mi from Middlesbrough railway station.

 Student numbers during the 2013/14 college year were 14,232 (2013/14 annual report).
+Further annual reports state that there are over 13,000 students (during the 2020/21 college year) and over 12,000 students (during the 2022/23 college year).

 History and estates

 Former schools

 Three of the pre-2008 sites were those of the former grammar schools when run by the Middlesbrough Education Committee: